MicrosoftDocs/azure-docs/articles/sentinel/connect-cef-syslog-ama.md

     tcpdump -i any port 514 -A -vv &
     ```
 1. After you complete the validation, we recommend that you stop the `tcpdump`: Type `fg` and then select <kbd>Ctrl</kbd>+<kbd>C</kbd>.
-1. To send demo messages, do one of the following:
+1. To send demo messages, complete of the following steps:
     - Use the netcat utility.
 In this example, the utility reads data posted through the `echo` command with the newline switch turned off.
 The utility then writes the data to UDP port `514` on the localhost with no timeout.
-To execute the netcat utility, you might need to install an additional package.
+To execute the netcat utility, you might need to install another package.

         ```
         echo -n "<164>CEF:0|Mock-test|MOCK|common=event-format-test|end|TRAFFIC|1|rt=$common=event-formatted-receive_time" | nc -u -w0 localhost 514